d-barrow/Raspberry-Pi-ssh-Live-Temperature-Monitor--with-Max-Tracking-/readme.md

 # Raspberry Pi Live Temperature Monitor (with Max Tracking)
-This script provides a live, color-coded temperature dashboard to watch your Raspberry Pi from the comfort of your terminal.
+🌡️ Watch your Raspberry Pi from the 🛋️ comfort of your terminal.

+This script creates a live, color-coded temperature dashboard and generates no files.

-- Adjust the SSH login (`pi@raspberrypi.local`) and
+- Adjust the SSH (`pi@raspberrypi.local`) and
 - Modify the `sleep` interval (currently 5 seconds) as needed.
 <img src="Raspberry%20Pi%20Live%20Temperature%20Monitor%20(with%20Max%20Tracking).webp" alt="Screenshot" width="40%"/>

-## Features

-- **No SD card wear** — no files created
-- **Terminal-friendly** — run directly from your terminal
-- **Tracks maximum temperature** reached for each sensor (with timestamp)

 ## Usage